 Theme “Freemasonry and the Family.”
 In April a moratorium was declared on all physical requirements for membership in Freemasonry.
 The following activities were held.
 Ladies night in March at Elizabethtown College, family bus trip to the Inner Harbor in Baltimore in June.
 Family picnic in July, Family night in September with Job’s Daughters.
 Masonic Homes Residents and Family entertained in Deike Auditorium during Lodge meeting, with all entertained by “Re-Creation” following the afterward.

 1984 Richard W. George W. M.

-The Grand Lodge under William A. Carpenter changed the requirements for handicapped persons.
+The Grand Lodge under William A. Carpenter changed the requirements for membership that had previously restricted handicapped persons.
 The Lodge honored Brother Howard Zarfoss, P.M. for his perfect attendance at all stated meetings for the past 50 years.
 The Lodge donated $1000 to Elizabethtown Pre Teen Baseball League and $1000 to Elizabethtown Boys Club.

 1985 Robert R. George W. M.